AdaptiveIntelligenceCircle/AIC-tutorials/trademark_policy.md

-## 🛡️ Trademark Policy – AIC-Orchestration
+## 🛡️ Trademark Policy – AIC-tutorials
 **Prepared in accordance with the Madrid System for the International Registration of Marks**

 ### 1. Trademark Ownership